This week I had the pleasure of meeting with a collections attorney, a business law paralegal, two divorce attorneys, and a consumer rights attorney.

 Competition is fierce in the legal world.
 The most successful firms understand their competition and do what it takes to beat them.

 There’s no need to reinvent the wheel in marketing most of the time.
 Sure, it’s great to be a trailblazer and stand out but in the world of digital marketing, there’s so much information about your competition that’s just a keystroke away.

 Look over their site page-by-page.
 Who are they marketing to?
 How often do they blog, and what topics are they writing about.

 You can even take it a step further by analyzing their backlinks using a popular tool like SEMrush or AHREFS.
 This will allow you to go for those same linking opportunities and propel your site to the top of Google.

 Are they running Google Ads?
 No problem!
 Just plug their website URL into the keyword planning tool.
 You’ll be able to see the keywords that Google thinks are most relevant to their site, along with average search volume and a range of bid costs so you can plan and budget for your own campaign.

 Talking to several legal professionals gave me a lot of insight into the struggles many law firms are feeling this year.

 I’m sure if we met, you’d probably have your own unique challenges and a list of what’s worked and what didn’t work so far.

 Let us know all about it in the comments, and feel free to reach out if new client acquisition is one of your struggles right now.

-We’re a digital marketing agency that specializes in law firm marketing.
+We’re a digital marketing agency that offers law firm marketing services.
 We can help generate leads and track them from the first click to their signature on the client intake form.